JuliaSolarPV/SolarDiodeModels.jl/docs/src/contributing.md

 ## Bug reports and discussions

-If you think you found a bug, feel free to open an [issue](https://github.com/JuliaSolarPV/DiodeModels.jl/issues).
+If you think you found a bug, feel free to open an [issue](https://github.com/JuliaSolarPV/SolarDiodeModels.jl/issues).

 Focused suggestions and requests can also be opened as issues.

+!!! info
-Before opening a pull request, start an issue or a discussion on the topic, please.
+    Before opening a pull request, it can be productive to first start an issue or a discussion on the topic so that the maintainers and community can provide feedback.

 ## Working on an issue

 If you found an issue that interests you, comment on that issue what your plans are.
-If the solution to the issue is clear, you can immediately create a pull request (see below).
+If the solution to the issue is clear, you can immediately create a pull request (see below ).
 Otherwise, say what your proposed solution is and wait for a discussion around it.

 !!! tip
     Feel free to ping us after a few days if there are no responses.

+## Adding a new algorithm

+If you want to contribute a new solar positioning or refraction algorithm, see the [Adding a New Solar Position Algorithm](@ref new-algorithm) tutorial for a step-by-step guide.